 You’ve done it.
 You finally moved out, initiated No Contact and so far, you’re holding your position and looking forward to your recovery.
 You feel unsure of yourself and are having second thoughts, but somehow you maintain your resolve.

-You settle down for the evening and start missing your Narcissistic Ex.
+You settle down for the evening and start missing your narcissistic ex.
 You need to occupy yourself to prevent a relapse (like last time), so you try to call your buddy.
-She doesn’t answer, and she doesn’t text back.
+They don’t answer, and they don’t text back.
 You call your cousin because she seemed so understanding the last time you confided your problems in her.
 She tries to be nice, but you can detect some hesitancy in her voice.
 She gives you a story about having to shop for groceries.
 In a final desperate attempt, you call your co-worker, just to have someone to vent to.
-She tells you to suck it up…that this, too, shall pass.
+He tells you to suck it up…that this, too, shall pass.

-As you hang up, your Ex’s number comes up on your phone, but you don’t answer.
+As you hang up, your ex’s number comes up on your phone, but you don’t answer.
 Over the days that follow, no one is available to talk, much less for a visit.
-Although you smartened up and blocked your Ex’s number from your phone, you receive an email from him because you’ve been so preoccupied, you forgot to block this avenue of communication.
+Although you eventually block your ex’s number from your phone, you receive an email from them because you’ve been so preoccupied, you forgot to block this avenue of communication.
 Against your better judgment, you click on it.
-Inside, you read the same sob story about how much he misses you and can’t live without you.
-You hit delete, and then empty your “trash” folder.
+Inside, you read the same sob story about how much they miss you and can’t live without you.
+You hit delete and then empty your “trash” folder.

 A few weeks go by, and none of the people you thought you could depend on can be seen or heard for miles.
 The only sounds in your new apartment are crickets chirping, and the sudden sound of a call coming in from Skype.
 You look at the number…it’s your Ex.
 You kick yourself for leaving yet another crack open.
-You start to hit “Ignore”, but then…you get the overwhelming feeling that your Ex was right.
-He IS the only person that cares about you.
-He’s the only one that’s tried to contact you when everyone else turned a cold shoulder.
-In a split second, you’re talking to him and accepting his invitation for dinner and a movie.
+You start to hit “Ignore”, but then…you get the overwhelming feeling that your ex was right.
+They ARE the only person that cares about you.
+They’re the only one that’s tried to contact you when everyone else turned a cold shoulder.
+In a split second, you’re talking to your ex and accepting their invitation for dinner and a movie.